-Audit-related fees consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our year-end financial statements and are not reported under "Audit Fees."
-These services include attest services that are not required by statute or regulation and consultation concerning financial accounting and reporting standards.
-We did not pay Withum any audit-related fees for both the year ended December 31, 2021 and for the period from July 8, 2020 (inception) through December 31, 2020.
+Audit-related fees consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our year-end consolidated financial statements and are not reported under "Audit Fees."
+These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
+We did not pay Withum any audit-related fees for both the years ended December 31, 2022 and 2021.